Canonical URLs in Vue · Nuxt SEO

 What you'll learn

 Use canonicals for URLs with query parameters (filters, sorting), same content on multiple paths, paginated sequences, and cross-domain syndication.
-For redirecting users, use HTTP redirects instead.
-For blocking pages from search, use meta robots with noindex.
+For choosing between canonicals and redirects, see

 Add canonical URLs to your Vue pages using Unhead composables: